JuliaBerry/SenseHat.jl/README.md

 ## LED matrix

-The main interface is the `led_matrix()` function, which creates an 8&times;8 array of RGB values (from [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl)) which is memory-mapped to the frame buffer of the LED matrix.
+The main interface is the `led_matrix()` function, which creates an 8&times;8 array of RGB values (from [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl)) which is memory-mapped to the frame buffer of the LED matrix. `led_clear()` is a convenience function for resetting the LED matrix to black.

     using SenseHat
     using ColorTypes